stacks-network/docs/_includes/scaffolding.md

     npm install -g yo generator-blockstack
     ```

 You can use the generator to create scaffolding for a starter application.
-The generator can create scaffoling for any of these frameworks:
+The generator can create scaffolding for any of these frameworks:

 <table class="uk-table">
   <tr>